6 min read

 How to retrieve all room messages

-1. Call the endpoint with no cursor to query the current partition.
+1. Call the endpoint with no cursor to query the latest history window.

-2. If shard_has_more is true, continue within the same partition using next_cursor_sent_at and next_cursor_message_id.
+2. If shard_has_more is true, continue within the current window using next_cursor_sent_at and next_cursor_message_id.

-3. When shard_has_more is false, move to the next older partition by setting cursor_sent_at to next_partition_cursor.
+3. When shard_has_more is false, move to the next older history window by setting cursor_sent_at to next_partition_cursor.

 4. Repeat until next_partition_cursor is older than the room’s created_at timestamp.

 next_partition_cursor is always returned.
-An empty messages array can still be a valid response when the current partition has no data.
+An empty messages array can still be a valid response when the current history window has no data.

 Example flow